bkager/Tiny-node-cookbook/00notes.md

 Explain here (https://github.com/bkager/Node-cookbook/edit/main/modules-in-node.md) why you have to import core modules, why this makes sense.

 Return to importing ES6 modules into CommonJS with fuller explanation.

+Add discussion of __dirname, etc. in ES6 modules.